 Each semicircular canal has a dilated end called ampulla.
 Each ampulla nests an elevated crest known as crista ampullaris, which consists of hair cells with an overlying thick gelatinous cap termed as the cupula.

 Each semicircular canal contains endolymph.
 The hair cells consist of a single kinocilium surrounded by about 40-70 stereocilia.The motion of the stereocilia relative to the kinocilium determines the polarity of the hair cell.

 Movement of the endolymph during angular acceleration results in bending of the cupula against the hair cells.
-Subsequently, the stereocilia move towards the kinocilium the outcome of which is depolarization with consequent activation of the vestibular nerve fibers.
+Subsequently, the stereocilia move toward the kinocilium and the hair cells of the crista ampullaris will depolarize with consequent activation of the vestibular nerve fibers.